-11) Forcefully break the installation process in between.
-See the behavior of the system and whether system recovers to its original state without any issues.
+#11) Forcefully break the installation process in between.
+See the behavior of the system and whether the system recovers to its original state without any issues.
 You can test this “break of installation” on every installation step.

 In manual methods, you can check free disk space available on the drive before installation and disk space reported by installer script to check whether the installer is calculating and reporting disk space accurately.
 Check the disk space after the installation to verify accurate usage of installation disk space.

 Run a various combination of disk space availability by using some tools to automatically making disk space full while installation.
 Check system behavior on low disk space conditions while installation.

 #13) As you check installation you can test for uninstallation also.
 Before each new iteration of installation make sure that all the files written to disk are removed after the uninstallation.